Welcome to my website

 I create a safe, supportive space built on trust and honesty, where you feel comfortable to explore difficult thoughts and emotions.
 Whether you're facing anxiety, low mood, relationship issues, or simply feeling overwhelmed, I offer a confidential space where you can feel heard and supported.
 A free 20 minute initial consultation is available if you have questions or would like to discuss any aspects of counselling.

-Self Care Tips for September
+Self Care Tip for October

 Looking After Your Wellbeing